Isaac Bayley Balfour: Early life

 He was the son of John Hutton Balfour, also a botanist, and Marion Spottiswood Bayley, and was born at home, 27 Inverleith Row, Edinburgh.
 His mother was granddaughter of George Husband Baird.

 He was the cousin of Sir James Crichton-Browne.

 Biography

 Balfour was educated at the Edinburgh Academy from 1864 to 1870.
 At this early stage his interests and abilities were in the biological sciences, which were taught to him by his father.
 Due to his father's post as Professor of Botany at Edinburgh, the young Balfour was able to visit the Edinburgh Botanical Gardens, not open to the public at the time.

-Balfour studied at the University of Edinburgh, from which he graduated with first class honours in 1873, and at the universities in Würzburg and Strasbourg.
+Balfour studied at the University of Edinburgh, from which he graduated in 1873 with a BSc (1st Class) in Natural Science.
+In 1874 he participated in an astronomical expedition of 1874 to Rodrigues.
+Though the stated aim of the mission was to observe Venus, Balfour used the opportunity to investigate the local flora, and on his return, the fieldwork he had carried out permitted him to gain his doctorate in botany in 1875.
+Concurrent medical studies, including working as a wound dresser at Edinburgh Royal Infirmary under Joseph Lister the famous antisepsis pioneer, led him to graduate as a medical doctor with honours in 1877.

-In 1874 Balfour participated in an astronomical expedition of 1874 to Rodrigues.
-Though the stated aim of the mission was to observe Venus, Balfour used the opportunity to investigate the local flora, and on his return, the fieldwork he had carried out permitted him to gain his doctorate.
+Between 1877 and 1879 Balfour also spent time at the universities in Würzburg and Strasbourg with the influential plant physiologist Julius von Sachs and plant pathologist Heinrich Anton de Bary.
+He later went on to translate some of their textbooks into English for The Clarendon Press (now Oxford University Press).